Home

 4) Smoothed moving average is calculated as the simple moving average for every previous value.

-The moving average settings when adding to the chart will be as follows:
+The moving average settings when added to the chart will be as follows:

 You should not be afraid of complications in the moving average calculations as there is no need to know all formulas when using them.
-You should remember only the signals they give.
-Different types of the moving averages with the same settings are not much different on the chart.
+It would be best if you remembered only the signals they give.
+Different types of moving averages with the same settings are not much different on the chart.
 The formula of the moving average calculation is important for trading systems with fine settings.
 We will need only the simple moving average as an initial instrument for online trading.

 There are some ways to use this indicator on the chart.
 The simplest one is to receive a signal when the price chart crosses the moving average:

-As we can see on the picture a signal to trade appears when the price line crosses below the moving average, and a signal to trade also appears when the price line crosses above the moving average.
-You can also use some moving averages to receive the more accurate signals.
-To receive the truer signal you can use three simple moving averages with periods 7, 14 and 21.
+As we can see in the picture a signal to trade appears when the price line crosses below the moving average, and a signal to trade also appears when the price line crosses above the moving average.
+You can also use some moving averages to receive more accurate signals.
+You can use three simple moving averages with periods 7, 14, and 21 to receive the truer signal.
 When the price chart crosses SMA (7) below it will be the main signal that the tendency direction is being changed and you should prepare to buy.
 The price continues moving upwards and SMA (7) following it will cross SMA (14) below because the moving average with the shorter period responds to the tendency to change quicker.
 It gives us a second signal and the first confirmation that price movement has changed its direction.
-Some fresh traders can start buying here but as the period is less than a minute there can be many false signals.
+Some fresh traders can start buying here but as the period is less than a minute, there can be many false signals.
 So after our SMA (14) has been crossed by the price chart and faster moving average it also starts curving upwards following the price.
 When it has crossed the slowest SMA (21) below we will see the next signal and second confirmation to buy.
 And at this moment we can buy call options.
 In the following picture you can see the example:

 As we can observe, moving averages are user-friendly and provide reliable trading signals.
-Utilizing various indicators with different periods on the chart offers convenience and enhances opportunities for successful trading.
-Moving Averages serve as effective trend indicators, pinpointing moments of changes in price chart direction.
+Using various indicators with different periods on the chart is convenient and enhances opportunities for successful trading.
+Moving averages serve as effective trend indicators, pinpointing moments of changes in price chart direction.
 However, it's important to note that this indicator may not generate effective signals during periods of market consolidation.
 Fortunately, sideways trends are relatively uncommon and short-lived occurrences in the market.
-Therefore, the Moving Average remains a straightforward and uncomplicated indicator.
+So the moving average remains a straightforward and uncomplicated indicator.

 It's simple!
 Watch a short video of how it works on ExpertOption: